sketch204/sketch204.github.io/_posts/2023-09-07-how-to-use-tables-in-swiftui.md

 Most properties on the `User` type are simple foundational types that conform to the `Comparable` protocol out of the box.
 This is why for most of them we simply specify our sorting using the `value` argument.
 However, since the color property is a custom type that does not conform to `Comparable`, we must take special care here.
 To make this work we provide a custom comparator that knows how to compare `Color` values.

+{% aside note %}
-{% include aside.html type="note" content="We could of course make the `Color` type conform to `Comparable` quite trivially.
+We could of course make the `Color` type conform to `Comparable` quite trivially.
 However I specifically avoid this here, so that I have an example of a custom comparator to show you.
-If `Color` conformed to `Comparable` we could have simply passed in a key path to `value`, like we did with the other columns." %}
+If `Color` conformed to `Comparable` we could have simply passed in a key path to `value`, like we did with the other columns.
+{% endaside %}

 Implementing a custom comparator type is outside the scope of this argument, so I leave this as an exercise for the reader.
 To make usee of the comparator we must jump through a couple of hoops.
 Let's isolate the piece of code that I'm interested in.
 This is an excerpt from the code snippet above.

-{% highlight swift %}
+{% highlight swift linenos %}
 let colorComparator = KeyPathComparator(
     \User.favoriteColor,
     comparator: Color.Comparator()